Christos-Hadjinikolis/Christos-Hadjinikolis.github.io/_posts/2020-07-29-aws-ml-certification.md

 yourself taking the exam to identify if you tried cheating or something.
 In no more than 3 days I got the official certification.

 ## Any tips?
 Advice?
 Well, tip number one is: "If you don't know which is the right answer, then just go for the AWS solution in the list of options".
-At large, this exam tests whether you are familiar with what is available to you through the AWS platform
+At large, this exam tests whether you are familiar with what is available to you through the AWS platform.
 If a client wants to use ML for image moderation and you recommend anything other than `Rekognition` then you clearly don't know how `Rekognition` is used!
 This has generally worked for me as a way of filtering in and out options.

 I would definitely recommend covering the Sagemalker [FAQs](https://aws.amazon.com/sagemaker/faqs/) which I see as a wonderful source for exam material.